girirajvyas/aws/AWS-Cloud-Practitioner.md

 ## 5.1 Whats an EBS Volume

 **Basics**
- - An EBS (Elastoc Block Store) Volume is a network drive you can attach to your instances while they run
+ - An EBS (Elastic Block Store) Volume is a network drive you can attach to your instances while they run
  - It allows your instances to persist data, even after their termination
  - They can **only be mounnted to one instance at a time (at the Certified cloud Practitioner level)**
  - They are **bound to a specific availability zone** and cannot be attached to another zone